Why a .pdf is generally better

 indicates the full text can be retrieved, but it will render as a web page.
 This means it might be a little more to difficult read than a pdf. and images, charts and graphs may not be present.
 It also might be difficult to print, as text may run off the page.
 Ideally if you have a choice between .pdf or html full text, always choose .pdf.

 indicates that this database has found full text located in another database.
 Clicking on this link will take you out of where you are and into the database that contains the article.
 From there, you should be able to access the article either by .pdf or html.

 NOTE: Each database has different connections, metadata and access points, sometimes this does not work, and although it says it found full text, it may not be available.

 This symbol indicates that full text may or may not have been found in one or more databases.
-Clicking on "Get Access" will either:
+Clicking on "Get It @ JETfind" or the words" Check for Full Text" will either:

 For your convenience, Interlibrary Loan is fully automated, but keep in mind the article could take up to two weeks to come it.
 Before pursuing this option, Ask a Librarian to determine if there is any other way to attain full-text access and/or check for similar articles available in full text.
 More on InterLibrary Loan...

 Note: you do not need to login to your JETfind account in order to Request from Interlibrary Loan.
 You will need to login to your Interlibrary Loan account - this account is not automatic and you must create it.

 This Video from UWF describes Interlibrary Loan Requests.
 Start at 1:18.